Boussau/boussau.github.io/tutorials/M1_Tutorials/EvolMolTP2/index.md

 If we now want to use a T92 model instead of a JC model, we need, first, to defined the two parameters: $\kappa$ and $\gamma$, as stochastic variables having a prior.
 Then, we can build the $Q$ matrix, and finally, we create a `phyloCTMC` (`seq`) using this $Q$ matrix.
 Finally, we need to move these two parameters during the MCMC.

 The transition-transversion rate ratio $\kappa$ is a non negative real number.
-A reasonable prior assumption about $\kappa$ is that it is not much higher than 10.
-So, we can use an exponential prior of mean 10 (of rate $\lambda = 0.1$).
+A reasonable prior assumption about $\kappa$ is that it is not higher than 10.
+So, we can use a uniform prior:
 ```
-kappa ~ dnExponential(lambda = 0.1)
+kappa ~ dnUniform(0,10)
 ```
 Concerning $\gamma$, it is a number between 0 and 1.
 We can invoke a uniform prior distribution.
 The uniform distribution between 0 and 1 is a particular case of the beta distribution, with with parameters 1.0 and 1.0:
 ```